Our story

 For decades, Pinnacle Group took tenants’ rent checks and ignored our requests for repairs and basic maintenance.
 Across the city, our landlord and the like used systematic neglect and illegal rent increases to drive out long-term tenants and drive up rents.
 The Union of Pinnacle Tenants was founded in the fall of 2025 after our landlord, Pinnacle Group, filed for bankruptcy and put 93 of its buildings up for auction in bankruptcy court.
 Unsure if your building was part of the bankruptcy auction?
 Click here for a list.

-We came together to say: ENOUGH!
-We’re rent stabilized, we’re organized, and we want a say in who controls our homes.
 We formed a citywide tenant union to demand improved living conditions and to demand a seat at the table in the auction.
 We rallied tenants’ associations in buildings across the city.
 We organized for the Legal Aid Society to represent our interests in court with twenty-two elected officials pushing for our demands.
 And together, we won the support of Mayor Zohran Mamdani on his first day in office.

-In January, a bankruptcy judge approved the sale of the 93 buildings from Pinnacle Group to Summit Properties.
+In January 2026, a bankruptcy judge approved the sale of the 93 buildings from Pinnacle Group to Summit Properties.
+However, because of our collective power and organizing, we won guarantees of repairs for these buildings:

-● Summit will be forced to cure all Class B and C violations of the city housing codes
+• Summit will be forced to cure all Class B and C violations of the city housing codes

-within six months of taking ownership.
+• within six months of taking ownership.

-● Summit will spend at least $30 million on repairs and maintenance in the first 5 years.
+• Summit will spend at least $30 million on repairs and maintenance in the first 5 years.

 JaNUARY 2025